 The focus of the course is on acquiring the knowledge and skills to design, conduct, evaluate and disseminate psychological research.
-You will acquire these skills through seminars, independent study, and through hands-on experience in one of the research labs in the Department.
+You will acquire these skills through seminars, practicals, independent study, and through hands-on experience in one of the research labs in the Department.
 The course structure is highly flexible and allows you to either sample research from different fields, or concentrate in a research area of your interest.
 During the second half of the year you will put these skills to use in designing, running and reporting on your own independent research project.
 The empirical project is an opportunity for you to provide a scientific answer to your own research question, or to explore an area of research that you may be thinking of taking further in a PhD.
 Many MRes projects have led on to further PhD research, and several have been published in international peer reviewed journals.

 The typical candidate for the programme is a person who already holds an Honours degree in Psychology or a cognate discipline.
-Many of our students are international and come from countries including China, Hong Kong, India, USA, Canada, and Denmark.
-All our courses are taught in English but we welcome applications from all countries and there are good support services available for international students.
+Many of our students are international and come from countries including China, Hong Kong, India, USA and Canada.

 Many graduates from the programme have moved on to PhD positions.
 Others are pursuing career paths within clinical psychology or are using their psychological skills in industry.